-Basically it’s the same difference as the how the quality of your car speakers affects the music you hear while driving.
+Basically, it’s the same difference as to how the quality of your car speakers affects the music you hear while driving.

-All guitar signal chains normally end on the cabinet- microphone and perhaps concert speakers if you are playing an open air show or you’re lucky enough to play regularly big venues.
-The same concept applies any virtual rig.
+All guitar signal chains normally end on the cabinet- microphone and perhaps concert speakers if you are playing an open-air show or you’re lucky enough to play regularly in big venues.
+The same concept applies to any virtual rig.
 The only difference is in how well the emulations are.

 As you will see and hear the difference is tremendous!
 The Impulse Response has a huge effect on the overall EQ of the guitar tone.
-In the demonstration above you will see how clean tone goes from totally bluesy tone to a thin funky one – all by online changing the IR on the line 6 helix.
+In the demonstration above you will see how a clean tone becomes totally bluesy and then to a thin funky one – all by online changing the IR on the line 6 helix.